-Bedford Borough Council and Scape Group have worked closely together since 2012 to address the growing need for school places across the borough, culminating in the conversion of the borough’s education system from three to two-tiers.
+Bedford Borough Council and SCAPE have worked closely together since 2012 to address the growing need for school places across the borough, culminating in the conversion of the borough’s education system from three to two-tiers.

 ‘Better learning’ is our new report that details the success of this ongoing collaboration and the results we have achieved together.
 The document also showcases the journey, the scale of the programme, case studies and the fantastic outcomes achieved through adopting modern methods of construction.

 The Bedford story;

 Between 2011 – 2017, the population of Bedford borough grew by 7.9%*, creating an unprecedented demand for schools, housing and community facilities.
 At this time, Bedford borough’s school estate was littered with temporary and inadequate classrooms and so they turned to SCAPE to help address this situation.
 Working closely with SCAPE, Bedford were able to work with an experienced team who are experts in public buildings and specialists in educational design.
 The teams worked with project planners to identify which schools were at most in need of new classrooms and provide appropriate solutions that, not only met each school’s brief, but also allocated budget.
 This collaboration enabled savings of £35m based on projected costs.